mootools/mootools-core/Docs/Request/Request.HTML.md

 ### Arguments:

-1. url     - (string, optional) The URL pointing to the server-side script.
+1. url     - (*string*, optional) The URL pointing to the server-side script.
-2. options - (object, optional) In addition to <Request>'s options object, see "Options" below.
+2. options - (*object*, optional) In addition to <Request>'s options object, see "Options" below.

 ### Options:

-* url          - (string: defaults to null)  The URL to load.
+* url          - (*string*: defaults to null)  The URL to load.
 This can also be passed within the .get() and .post() methods.
-* update       - (element: defaults to null) The Element to insert the response text of the Request into upon completion of the request.
+* update       - (*element*: defaults to null) The Element to insert the response text of the Request into upon completion of the request.
-* evalScripts  - (boolean: defaults to false) If set to true, `script` tags inside the response will be evaluated.
+* evalScripts  - (*boolean*: defaults to false) If set to true, `script` tags inside the response will be evaluated.
-* evalResponse - (boolean: defaults to false) If set to true, the entire response will be evaluated.
+* evalResponse - (*boolean*: defaults to false) If set to true, the entire response will be evaluated.

 ### Events:

 #### onComplete

-* (function) Function to execute when the HTML request completes.
+* (*function*) Function to execute when the HTML request completes.

 ##### Signature: